 GAPS was based on the Specific Carbohydrate Diet, which eliminates disaccharide and polysaccharide sugars and introduces readily digested, nutrient dense foods.
 GAPS takes it few steps further by introducing these nourishing foods in a phased approach, focusing more on probiotic foods, and introducing a detoxification protocol.

 We’ve written up some summaries explaining how to do the GAPS diet, and have a weekly blog carnival where people can share their GAPS legal recipes, GAPS Friendly Fridays!
-If you’d like more personalized help with making GAPS work for your lifestyle, Joy provides coaching by phone or in-person!
+If you’d like more personalized help with making GAPS work for your lifestyle, Mama provides coaching by phone or in-person!
 Fill out the intake form or email her for more information!

 - Starting GAPS